xenonview-com/view-swift-sdk/README.md

 # xenon-swift-sdk
-The Xenon View Swift SDK is the JavaScript SDK to interact with [XenonView](https://xenonview.com).
+The Xenon View Swift SDK is the Swift SDK to interact with [XenonView](https://xenonview.com).

 **Table of contents:**